MarkClinton/footy-stats-cli/README.md

 - BaseEndPoint() **has a** reference to BaseClient() (Through child APIClient())

 The benefits of taking this approach makes the application more robust and flexible.
-Having classes that handle independent functionlaity makes it easier to maintain and update.
+Having classes that handle independent functionality makes it easier to maintain and update.

 - **APIClient()**: This class is used to create an instance using the input from the user.
 As the user progresses in the program we can set instance variables of the users choices.
 It only handles setting the instance variables needed from the user to make request.
 - **BaseClient()**: This class handles everything thats needed to build a request.
 It defines the URL, gets the secret key and creates the header.
-It has getter that can be used by other classes.
+It has getter methods that can be used by other classes.
 - **BaseEndPoint()**: This class deals with making the requests to the API.
 It has a URL builder method which uses varibales from BaseClient() to build the correct url.
 It also has a method to make the request and a method to process the response.